13 Easy Steps to Improve Your Flower Garden Soil

 Soil Testing: The Best Place to Start

 If you’re serious about improving your flower garden soil, a soil test is one of the smartest first steps.
 Think of it as a check-up for your garden.
+Before you start adding amendments, you want to know what you’re actually working with.

-A soil test helps you understand:
+A soil test tells you:

 How to Test Your Soil

-Flower Garden Soil Tips
+13 Steps to Improve Your Flower Garden Soil

 1. Add Compost